yugabyte/yb-sample-apps/README.md

        | server 1 | aws | us-west | us-west-1a|

        If you want all your operations to go the `us-east` region but load-balanced on the servers which are there in `us-east` then you can specify that through the topology_keys config option like `--topology_keys=aws.us-east.us-east-1a,aws.us-east.us-east-1b`.

+    * `Fallback option`: With `topology_keys`, you can also provide fallback options via preference value.
+    Using this, one can tell the driver to connect/fallback to servers in other placements in case all the servers in primary placement are unavailable/down.

+      The preference value, which is optional, can range from 1 (default) to 10.
+Value 1 means it is the primary placement, 2 means it is first fallback, 3 means it's second fallback, and so on.

+      The driver falls back to entire cluster even if no explicit fallback is specified in topology_keys and no servers are available in the given placements.

+      Example of topology_keys with preference value to specify fallback option:
+      ```
+      "aws.us-east.us-east-1a:1,aws.us-west.us-west-1a:2"
+      ```
+  * Try it yourself:
+    - Start a 3-node cluster with separate placement for each tserver
+    ```
+    ./bin/yb-ctl start --rf 3 --placement_info "aws.us-east.us-east-1a,aws.us-east.us-east-1b,aws.us-west.us-west-1a"
+    ```
+    - Start a SQL workload with load_balance and topology_keys with preference value
+    ```
+    java -jar yb-sample-apps.jar --workload SqlInserts --nodes 127.0.0.1:5433 --load_balance true --topology_keys "aws.us-east.us-east-1a:1,aws.us-west.us-west-1a:2"
+    ```
+    - While the workload is running, you can verify from `http://127.0.0.1:13000/rpcz` that all the connections are made to tserver-1 since it is in the primary placement zone `aws.us-east.us-east-1a`
+    - While the workload is still running, stop the tserver-1 specified in `--nodes` above
+    ```
+    ./bin/yb-ctl stop_node 1
+    ```
+    - You will see that the workload logs error messages like `FATAL: Could not reconnect to database` but subsequently continues its operations
+    - It does so because the app requests for new connections and driver falls back to node in `aws.us-west.us-west-1a`
+    - You can verify from `http://127.0.0.3:13000/rpcz` that the connections are now created on tserver-3
+    - If you specify the topology_keys without preference value (fallback option) initially as given below, and stop the first tserver, you will notice that the new connections are created across both the remaining tservers
+    ```
+    --topology_keys "aws.us-east.us-east-1a"
+    ```

  * `debug_driver`: This property is set to debug the smart driver behaviour.
 It will be ignored if load-balance property is set to `false`.